How to Reframe Gendered Language in Hospitality

 🌈 Gently step in if a colleague is struggling to navigate an interaction with a gender non-conforming guest, be an ally and lead the way.

-Chris and I were overwhelmed with the level of engagement in the room, with Chris even sharing that it was a dream come true to have a subject so close to their heart treated with such dignity and respect.
+Thea and I were overwhelmed with the level of engagement in the room, with Thea even sharing that it was a dream come true to have a subject so close to their heart treated with such dignity and respect.

 Anne Golden, General Manager at the Pan Pacific, noted that this training is part of an effort to build a pervasive positive culture, "We are at the start of a journey that will hopefully bring us closer to our vision of a fully inclusive, tolerant and supportive culture.
 We want to be allies to all our colleagues, guests and visitors, irrespective of gender, ability, religion and race."